-The DNS handler requests a Zone Transfer (AXFR) request from a DNS server.
+Now, using Java's extensible protocol handling specification, a new protocol handler was created so that a URL can be specified for requesting a Zone Transfer (AXFR) request from a DNS server.
 The A records are recorded and used to build an import requisition.
 This is handy for organizations that use DNS (possibly coupled with an IP management tool) as the data base of record for nodes in the network.
 So, rather than ping sweeping the network or entering the nodes manually into OpenNMS Horizon Provisioning UI, nodes can be managed via 1 or more DNS servers.